 C. R. Denham II, M.D.

-He founded HCC Corporation, a for-profit innovation incubator, and TMIT, a non-profit medical research organization in 1984.
+He founded HCC Global Corporation, a for-profit innovation incubator, and TMIT Global, Corporation a non-profit medical research organization in 1984.
 The companies work collaboratively by incubating innovation programs with an emphasis on evidence-based threat safety science focused on reducing patient and caregiver harm.
-CareUniversity, one such enterprise is a spin out company which delivers continuing education for consumers and caregivers focused on preventable risk reduction.
-One CareU initiative is the Med Tac Global Program which targets emergency bystander care by training the public and first responders.
+CareUniversity, one such initiative is a technology platform which delivers continuing education for consumers and caregivers focused on preventable risk reduction.
+One CareU initiative is the Med Tac Global Program which delivers emergency bystander rescue care training of the public and first responders.
 Another is Global Threat Safety Solutions which has developed innovations to protect healthcare professionals and consumers.
-Past projects include those led for Google, Siemens, GE, Johnson & Johnson, Roche, Premier, and Cardinal Healthcare.
+Past projects include those led for Google, Siemens, GE, Johnson & Johnson, Roche, Premier, Cardinal Healthcare, and CareFusion.

-TMIT is a non-profit 501c3 medical research organization that drives adoption of healthcare performance improvement solutions.
+TMIT Global, Corporation is a non-profit 501c3 medical research organization that drives adoption of healthcare performance improvement solutions.
 It is said to lead the world’s largest community of practice in patient safety served by the website www.SafetyLeaders.org.
-The TMIT National Research Test Bed is reached through the TMIT High Performer Webinar Series which is in its tenth year having delivered more than 115 monthly sequential webinars and having delivered more than 230,000 hours of free continuing education to a network of more than 25,000 caregivers from 3,000 communities.
-TMIT’s mission is identical to that of HCC’s.
-TMIT produced the 2010 award-winning documentary, Chasing Zero: Winning the War on Healthcare Harm, and Surfing the Healthcare Tsunami: Bring Your Best Board, both globally broadcasted on the Discovery Channel.
-Dr. Charles Denham and the TMIT team have supported U.S. national organizations such as The Leapfrog Group and the National Quality Forum in various ways, including in-kind support, grants, and software development in parallel with federal grants.
+The TMIT Global National Research Test Bed is reached through the TMIT Global High Performer Webinar Series which celebrated its twelve year anniversary having delivered more than 180 sequential monthly free webinars and having delivered more than 400,000 hours of free continuing education to a network of more than 25,000 patient safety experts and caregivers from 3,000 communities.
+TMIT Global’s mission is identical to that of HCC Global’s.
+TMIT Global produced the 2010 award-winning documentary, Chasing Zero: Winning the War on Healthcare Harm, and Surfing the Healthcare Tsunami: Bring Your Best Board, both globally broadcasted on the Discovery Channel.
+Dr. Charles Denham and the TMIT Global team have supported U.S. national organizations such as The Leapfrog Group and the National Quality Forum in various ways, including in-kind support, financial grants, and software development in parallel with federal grants.
 Global collaboration has been undertaken through the Global Patient Safety Forum and through Global Teams with a presence in Switzerland with experts from around the world.
 To view video summary click here.

 Dr. Denham’s development focus in recent years has been in “threat safety R&D” with specific attention to natural and manmade inside and outside threats to consumers and their families, caregivers, and institutions.
 This Threat Matrix approach is spawning a number of global initiatives.
-The Med Tac Global training program, currently being piloted in California, Texas, and Hawaii, targets the leading causes of emergency related death to children and adults from K through workforce ages and is delivered through CareUniversity described below.
+The Med Tac Global training program, currently being piloted in California, Texas, Florida, Minnesota, and Hawaii, targets the leading causes of preventable failure to rescue deaths in children and adults from kindergarten through workforce ages to seniors.
+It is delivered through CareUniversity described below.
 The free program delivers bystander care training for the eight leading preventable causes of death.
-The R&D work is to develop the best integrated strategy to enable organizations get lifesaving bystander care to victims within 3 minutes and care for them until professional first responders arrive.
+The R&D work is to develop the best integrated strategy to enable organizations get lifesaving bystander rescue care to victims within 3 minutes and care for them until professional first responders arrive.
 Infections being one of the preventable causes of death, TMIT developed rapid response team to help essential critical workers defined by Homeland Security.
 It has conducted a 1,000 worker household study focused on developing solutions to prevent COVID infections through families from the community.
 A second major focus is the prevention of professional identity harm through the abuse of academic and executive power such as weaponizing media publicly and institutional contamination of professional records for business purposes.
 A third is prevention of medical identity harm through contamination of medical records through error, cybersecurity breach, and fraud.
 Dr. Denham and his team are working on risk reduction innovations that couple education to tailored insurance offerings that pay for the legal and forensic information technology services required to remediate professional and medical records after an incident.
-Dr. Denham is a founder of The Healthcare Innocence Project that applies the principles of The Innocence Project that has used DNA to exonerate the wrongly convicted.
-This early stage project uses forensic analysis of professional healthcare records and medical records to protect caregivers and patients from unjust treatment.
+Dr. Denham is a co-founder of The Healthcare Innocence Project that applies the principles of The Innocence Project that has used DNA to exonerate the wrongly convicted.
+This early-stage project uses forensic analysis of professional healthcare records and medical records to protect caregivers and patients from unjust treatment.
 Equally important components of the program are strategies and innovations to protect legitimate whistleblowers from retaliation and bullying.
 The COVID crisis has generated unjust behaviors of organizations and unfair actors against professional caregivers and patients.
 TMIT is developing programs to help them.